HeinNaing/Knock_knock_generator/README.md

-#This is My First Portfolio Project for starting backend development.
+# This is My First Portfolio Project for starting backend development.

-##Languages and features
+## Languages and Features

-1. JS
+- JavaScript (JS)
-2. Array to query data
+- Array to query data

-##Collaborator
+## Collaborator

-__No one.
-Only me__
+No one.
+Only me.